 I'm Beth, I'm registered with the United Kingdom Council for Psychotherapy (UKCP) as a psychotherapist in training, and am offering Core Process Psychotherapy and counselling in Bristol.
-Usually I’m based at The Practice Rooms in Southville, but for the time being am offering sessions both face to face and online.
+I’m based at The Practice Rooms in Southville, and for the time being am offering sessions both face to face and online.

 On this website you can read a bit about me and how I work.
 Evidence shows that one of the most important factors in successful therapy is the quality of the relationship between the client and therapist, so for us to work together, it’s really important that it ‘feels right’.
 For this reason, I offer a free initial consultation, which is a chance for us to meet and get a sense for whether we’d like to work together, with no obligations on either side.
 It’s a chance for you to ask any questions you might have, and to talk a bit about what it is that is bringing you to therapy, and what you might like to get out of it.